FreeRTOS/Lab-Project-ota-example-for-AWS-IoT-Core/README.md

 # AWS IoT CoreOTA (Embedded C)

 AWS IoT CoreOTA enables simple Over-The-Air (OTA) updates through an extensible and modular set of interfaces.
-When properly setup, the CoreOTA 'Orchestrator' (see CoreOTA concepts & architecture) will handle the standard OTA behaviors like downloadin the OTA file, parsing update metadata, and updating OTA status remotely.
+When properly setup, the CoreOTA 'Orchestrator' (see CoreOTA concepts & architecture) will handle the standard OTA behaviors like downloading the OTA file, parsing update metadata, and updating OTA status remotely.
 These functions are performed through the different interfaces which allow for customization for new fields and extensibility to new services.
 Using this library will allow you to easily configure OTA updates from a variety of sources and keep OTA functionality separated from any on-device application.